BriAnWuu/magnum-opus/README.md

     - Search artwork
     - Search artist or owners
     - Search by auction listing date

+- Sorting and grouping functions
+    - Sort by year, etc.
+    - Group by artist, style, year, or country of origin

 - Recommendation based on artworks visited